beakerbrowser/record-protocols-spec/README.md

 ### Dat type

-Dats which use record protocols must include the [`recordset`](https://github.com/beakerbrowser/dat-types-spec#recordset) type.
+Dats which store records using record protocols must include the [`recordset`](https://github.com/beakerbrowser/dat-types-spec#recordset) type.
+This type will be set automatically by the browser when records are first written to the dat.

 ### Importing the protocol